 It doesn't matter if we currently live on the beach, miss living on the beach, or if we are dreaming of getting away from the rat race to relax on the beach, seashell ornaments and themed Christmas trees are a way of taking us back there without actually leaving our homes.

-Creating ornaments and decorations from seashells is a beautiful, chic yet natural way to decorate our homes and a craft that is dear to my heart.
-If you are a crafty, DIY type of person like I am, who has a collection of seashells from travels to the islands, get them out of their storage box, grab the glue gun, and get started creating your own seashell ornaments.
+Creating ornaments and decorations from seashells is a beautiful, chic, and natural way to decorate our homes.
+This craft is dear to my heart.
+If you are a crafty, DIY type of person like I am, and you have a collection of seashells from travels to the islands, get them out of their storage box, grab the glue gun, and get started creating your own seashell ornaments.

 Silver Sparkly Beaded Starfish

 The silver starfish to the right was a really ugly one that I found on the beach.
 It was full of holes, had an arm missing, and the color was all blotchy.
 This is what I did to turn it into this beautiful ornament.

 - I used jewelry wire to fix its shape and added a wire arm.